 Step 1: Acquire the Reference Materials

 The first step is acquiring the books or publications that contain the information which you need to learn for your particular subject and test.
-With the exception of my early Instrument Rating training, I never used videos and found that investing $40-$50 in a couple books worked really well for me.
+With the exception of my early Instrument Rating training, I never used videos or online courses and found that investing $40-$50 in a couple books worked really well for me.
+I have nothing against online courses - in fact, I recommend them to most of my students because of how effective they are.
+But at the time, I was short on money and had to save where I could.

 For student pilots and those of you beginning instrument rating training, you will want to either buy the print versions or download the free PDF versions of the FAA's handbooks.
 Which route you choose depends on if you prefer reading from a book or screen and if you want to pay $15-$30 for the books.
 Personally, I bought each book and I am glad that I did because it is much more convenient to flip through pages than try to find a certain topic by swiping on a tablet.
 You can also highlight books and take notes in them.
 For flight instructors, I would highly, highly recommend paper copies of each book so that you can reference them immediately while instructing and during your oral.